 Divi Tips 71

-This article will show you that it is not difficult to customise the Bloom popup.
+This article will show you that it is not difficult to customize Bloom's popup.

-I offer you 5 original ideas to modify the design of your Bloom optin popups in order to optimize the conversion rate and get more subscriptions to your newsletter!
+I propose you 5 original ideas for modify the design of your Bloom popups to optimize the conversion rate and get more subscriptions to your newsletter!

 1 – What is Bloom?

-It is perhaps worth recalling what is "Bloom ?
-This sometimes unknown plugin is nevertheless a very good optin plugin for WordPress !
+Maybe it's good to remember what it is.
+"Bloom" ?
+This sometimes unknown plugin is a very good plugin for WordPress !

-Indeed, it allows you to link a registration form to your newsletter provider .
+Indeed, it allows you to link a registration form to your newsletter sender (also called Provider).

-In other words, Bloom is a plugin that allows you to retrieve the email addresses of your visitors and store them in your email marketing lists such as MailChimp, SendingBlue, MailPoet etc.
+In other words, Bloom is a plugin that allows you to retrieve the email addresses of your visitors and store them in your email marketing lists like MailChimp, SendingBlue, MailPoet etc.

 It is also necessary to clarify two important things:

 • Bloom is a premium plugin included in the Divi license.
-If you have subscribed to a license Elegant ThemesYou can download it from your account and use it on an unlimited number of sites.
+If you have subscribed to License Elegant Themes, you can download it from your account and you can use it on a unlimited number of sites.

 • Bloom is compatible with any WordPress theme!
-You don't have to use this plugin only on your Divi sites.
+You do not have to use this plugin only on your Divi sites.

 Bloom's settings already offer many design options.

-Whether it is the display of the popup or its appearance, Bloom allows you to choose the images, the colours, the type of appearance, the animation etc...
+Whether at the level of the popup display or at the level of its appearance, Bloom allows you to choose images, colors, type of appearance, animation etc...

-But is it still enough?
-Aren't you tired of seeing those pop-ups when you're just visiting a website?
-As soon as you arrive on the site, you are "jumped on" to sign up for the newsletter.
-As for me, I click on "close" if I really want to read the rest, or if the content is not interesting, I leave the site...
-And if everyone does like me: what should I do?
+But is that still enough?
+Aren't you tired of seeing these unwanted popups appear when you quietly visit a website?
+Barely arrived on the site, you are "jumped" to register for the newsletter.
+For my part, I click on "close" if I really want to read more, or if the content is not interesting, I leave the site...
+What if everyone does what I do?

-How do you get your readers to email you and then convert them into leads and then into customers if you are "good"?
+What to do to succeed in getting email from your readers that you can then convert into prospects and then into customers if you are "good"?

-Email marketing still has a long life ahead of it if you believe everything you read on the subject and if you notice that all the current sites are indeed equipped with a newsletter registration form...
+The email marketing still has a long life ahead of him If we believe everything we read about the subject and find that all the current sites do have a newsletter registration form

-So how do you get that coveted email?
-And why would the Internet user entrust it to you rather than to another site?
+How, then, to get this famous "email" so coveted?
+And why would the Internet user entrust it to another site?

-Each site tries to do its best: some encourage readers to subscribe in exchange for a Lead MagnetOthers offer really exciting content and readers are bound to sign up!
+Each site tries to pull its pin from the game: some encourage readers to subscribe in exchange for a Lead Magnet, while others offer really exciting content and readers can only sign up!

-What if you offered both?
-What if, in addition, your popup was really original, attractive, inciting, pretty?
+What if you proposed both?
+And if, in addition, your Was popup really original, attractive, incentive, pretty?
 What do you think the Internet user would do?
-Would they be tempted?
+Would he let himself be tempted?

-Here's a good idea: customize the Bloom popup to increase the conversion rate!
+Here's a good idea: customize Bloom popup to increase conversion rate !

-3 - Creating a Bloom optin form: general case
+3 – Create an optin Bloom form: general case

-Before looking in detail at the examples of custom popups, I'd like to take a quick look at the creation of a Bloom optin form.
-We will need some of this information in the customisation explanations that follow...
+Before seeing in detail the examples of custom popups, I propose you to quickly return to the creation of a Bloom optin form.
+We will partially need this information when explaining customizations that follow...

 3.1 – Step 1: Choose the type of popup